MBChB Medicine (6-year programme)

 In accordance with Department of Health guidelines, students being admitted to the MBChB need to undergo viral screening for HIV, hepatitis B and hepatitis C and be immunised against hepatitis B. This is part of the induction process for the MBChB.

-Applicants holding places in these programmes will receive further information.
+Applicants holding places in these degrees will receive further information.
 A positive result in any test will not necessarily preclude entry to the MBChB.
 It is the responsibility of each individual to ensure they familiarise themselves with the most recent vaccination requirements.
 Please read the General Medical Council's guidance on Good Medical Practice, particularly section 29: Good Medical Practice

 All medical graduates must complete a period of further training, normally in a hospital environment.
 The Admissions Committee is required to ensure all applicants have the physical capability to fulfil the responsibilities of such posts effectively and safely.
 Applicants with disabilities or other health problems are encouraged to seek advice from the Undergraduate Admissions Office prior to application.